Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 He didn’t foresee being able to do so cleanly, now.
 So far as he could tell, a diplomatic incident was practically inevitable and bloodshed highly likely.

 At least the fight had gone well for the *Krr’zkvik’s* crew.
 As anticipated, rather than moving to destroy the freighter, the pirates had slipped in to dock alongside them.
-Not long after, a Q-comm burst from Trrrk’k carried a three-digit code: *“Threat neutralized.”*
+Not long after, a Q-comm burst from Trrrk’k carried a three-digit code: *"Threat neutralized."*

 Not that Egan expected anything else with the Human mercenary on-board.

 So why weren’t they leaving?

-“Anything?” he asked, trying not to claw further at his chair’s abused arm.
+"Anything?" he asked, trying not to claw further at his chair’s abused arm.

-“Vibrations in the hull suggest two of the crew are still on the station, Shipfather,” the Brother manning close-range sensors told him.
+"Vibrations in the hull suggest two of the crew are still on the station, Shipfather," the Brother manning close-range sensors told him.
 The *Avenging Rage* had some breathtakingly subtle equipment. *‘Close range,’* to their sensors, still had an appreciable latency due to lightspeed.
-“Two high-mass individuals moving quickly, so...likely the Human and the Whitecrest plant.”
+"Two high-mass individuals moving quickly, so...likely the Human and the Whitecrest plant."

-“What game are they playing?”
+"What game are they playing?"
 Egan fretted, futilely.
 He had his other eye on long-range sensors, the ones measuring distant warp field fluctuations, and especially the hefty mass of a House Henen fleet holding some distance away.
 Kwmbwrw ships weren’t the fastest in the galaxy, but they were fast *enough,* and if they decided to pounce now then the freighter would never have enough time to undock and disentangle itself from the degaussing station.

 If they did, then he would have to strike.
 And as fearsome as his ship was...the *Rage* wasn’t invulnerable, and she was alone.
 The closer they got to the border before his paw was forced, the better.